 Newly elected officials are required to file a Statement of Economic Interest (Form 700) within thirty (30) days of being sworn into office.
 Thereafter, elected officials are required to file an annual Form 700.
 The General Manager will notify the District Officials of any filing requirements.
-Written permission must be obtained before posting elected officials' home addresses or telephone numbers on the Internet.
+Elected officials' home addresses or telephone numbers are not to be posted or provided without written permission of the official.